-DIY vulcan fiber spacers are a way to create some elements yourself that you put on the knife.
+DIY vulcanized fiber spacers are a way to create for yourself some elements that you put on the knife yourself.

 It is more a personal satisfaction than a necessity given the low cost of these elements that you put on the knife

-If you read the blog you know how I like it by personal choice i make many tools and materials alone.
+If you read the blog you know how I like by personal choice to make me many tools and materials by myself.

-I’m a fan of DIY (acronym for Do It Yourself,equivalent to the Italian DIY)
+I am a fan of DIY (acronym for Do It Yourself, equivalent of italian DIY)

-This I propose is a way to make spacers made of volcanic fiber in different colors alone and with little equipment.
+What I propose is a way to make vulcanized fiber spacers in different colors alone and with little equipment.

 The material is hard, durable (in the original: resilient), horn-like, lighter than aluminum, harder than leather, and stiffer than most thermoplastics.

-A layer of volcanic fiber rolling is used to strengthen the wooden sheets used in skis, skateboards, supporting beams and as a sub-laminate in thin wood veneers.
+A layer of vulcanized fiber lamination is used to strengthen the sheets of wood used in skis, skateboards, support beams and as a sub-laminate in thin wood veneers.

-Now it also finds application in the knife as an aesthetic because it is a material that:
+Now it is also used in cutlery as an aesthetic because it is a material that:

 - glue adheres to it well,